Global Women’s Health Fellowship

 The fellow will be expected to complete a research project with the two-years.

-The UIC Department of OB/GYN has active collaborative partnership with Mekelle University, College of Health Sciences, to strengthen the existing OB/GYN residency program at Ayder Referral Hospital, and to support for medical student education, faculty development and research through Mekelle University.
+The UIC Department of OB/GYN has an active collaborative partnership with Mekelle University, College of Health Sciences.
+Our goal is to strengthen the existing OB/GYN residency program at Ayder Referral Hospital, to provide support for medical student education and faculty development and conduct ethical research through Mekelle University.
 Clinical experience is based at Ayder Referral Hospital and Mekelle Hospital in Mekelle.

 Dr. Goba, UIC Global Women’s Health Fellowship Director, has several ongoing research, education and service delivery projects through Mekelle University.